luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero/index.md

 Since Velero uses the Object Storage as the source of truth, it was able to check that a backup existed there but not in our new cluster.
 It then created the backup resource in the cluster, and now we can interact with it.

-To restore the backup, we create a new `restore` from our backup:
+To restore the data, we create a new `restore` resource from our backup:

 ```shell
 $ velero restore create --from-backup apps